Silent, looming forts along Ghana s coast attest to days when British vessels came first to trade, then later, carry off human cargo to the Americas.

 The Lobi people are notable carvers of household furniture, with a variety of 3 and 4 legged chairs and benches, but it is their figurative sculpture that is most appreciated.
 Continue reading “FIGURES, LOBI PEOPLE, BURKINA FASO.”

-In these notes, I deal with 3 examples of beaded necklaces made by the Zulu people of Kwa-Zulu Natal.
+3 examples of beaded necklaces made by the Zulu people of Kwa-Zulu Natal.
 Continue reading “Some Zulu necklaces, Msinga area, 1960s, South Africa”

 Like drumming, the rhythm and staccato sound of udders being milking is one associated with memories of pastoral Kwa-Zulu natal in by-gone times.
 Continue reading “MILK PAILS, ZULU, FROM SOUTH AFRICA”